xen-project/xen/docs/misc/xen-command-line.markdown

 **WARNING: Any use of this option may interfere with heuristics.
 Use with extreme care.**

+A (negative) boolean value can be specified to turn off all mitigations.
+(Use of a positive boolean value is invalid.)

 If Xen was compiled with INDIRECT_THUNK support, `thunk=` can be used to select which of the thunks gets patched into the `__x86_indirect_thunk_%reg`